• Facebook

 Tis the Season… to take care of your mental health.
 Many of us feel more stress, anxiety and/or depression around the holidays.
 You are not alone if you are feeling any of these things.

-The National Institute of Mental Health indicated that in 2019 almost one in five adults lived with mental health issues.
-In June 2020, a Centers for Disease Control and Prevention report showed that nearly 40 percent of Americans were experiencing some sort of mental health concern, and the U.S. Department of Veterans Affairs estimates that 60 percent of men and 50 percent of women experience one trauma in their lifetime.
+The U.S. Department of Veterans Affairs estimates that 60 percent of men and 50 percent of women experience one trauma in their lifetime.
 Additionally, 7 to 8 percent of adults will have post traumatic stress disorder (PTSD) in their lifetime.

 Pain, fatigue, muscle tension and sleep disruptions can result from mental health conditions such as depression, anxiety and PTSD.
 There is an abundance of research suggesting that massage therapy can and does help with many chronic health conditions.